Mildred Warwick

-Mildred Marion Warwick [״Mille״] (October 18, 1922 – December 9, 2006) was an infielder who played from 1943 through 1944 in the All-American Girls Professional Baseball League.
+Mildred Marion Warwick (October 18, 1922 – December 9, 2006) was a Canadian infielder who played from 1943 through 1944 in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 2", 115 lb., she batted and threw right handed.

 Born in Regina, Saskatchewan, Warwick was one of the 68 players born in Canada to join the All-American Girls Professional Baseball League in its twelve-year history.
 She was one of the most feared hitters in the early years of the circuit, setting an all-time hitting streak record during her very short career.

 The first AAGPBL spring training was set for May 17, 1943, at Wrigley Field in Chicago.
 Philip K. Wrigley, founder of the league, had scouts all over the United States and Canada signing girls for tryouts.
 About 500 of them attended the call.
 Of these, only 280 were invited to the final try-outs in Chicago where 60 were chosen to become the first women to ever play professional baseball.
 The league started with four teams, the Kenosha Comets, the Racine Belles, the Rockford Peaches and the South Bend Blue Sox.
 Each team was made up of fifteen girls.
 Warwick survived the final cut and was assigned to the Rockford team, where she played in just two seasons.

 Warwick grew up in Regina along with five brothers, including a twin.
 Brothers Grant and Bill played hockey at the time.
 At an early age, she played softball with her brothers at a big field next to her home.
 She began playing softball in school at age 12.
 She played for the Regina Army Navy Bombers team when she was 20, when a scout of the league saw her hitting and fielding abilities and invited her to Wrigley Field.

 She started at third base for the Peaches, managed by Eddie Stumpf, as a part of a well assembled infield that included Dorothy Kamenshek (1B), Mildred Deegan (2B) and her fellow Gladys Davis (SS).